Payment facilitation is the process by which one entity, a master merchant, processes or facilitates payments on behalf of a base of sub merchants.

 Here are the five key components that make becoming a PayFac viable option:

 - Available Capital: Facilitation is a development intensive effort.
-Associated payment facilitation costs, including engineering, due diligence and maintenance, can easily exceed $50,000 annually.
+Associated payment facilitation costs, including engineering, due diligence and maintenance, can easily exceed $100,000 annually with upfront costs in excess of 100k.

 - Headcount: Risk mitigation and compliance requirements mean devoting full-time headcount to focus on ongoing payment infrastructure maintenance.